postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/postman-account.md

 Enter your profile details and click **Save changes**.

->Your name will also be your username, and you will have the same username across all [Postman elements](/docs/postman/workspaces/managing-workspaces/).
+>Your name will also be your username, and you will have the same username across all Postman elements, such as collections and documentation.

 ![Edit profile](https://assets.postman.com/postman-docs/Edit+profile.jpg)